dominhnhut01/autodrive_code/README.md

 ## Training the model using DeepLab V3+:

 Fortunately, the data scientists from Tensorflow developed an easy-to-use model so it's very easy to train.
 We only need to run the code `road_segmentation_model\models\research\train.bat` we wrote to train.
-Feel free to modified it to fit your need.
+These batch files only work for Window so you need to write other similar Shell files if you are using Ubuntu.
+And feel free to modified it to fit your need.

 ## Deploying the model on a very basic website using simple Flask, HTML, and Javascript.